commaai/opendbc/README.md

 ***How does this work?*** In short, we designed hardware to replace your car's built-in lane keep and adaptive cruise features.
 See [this talk](https://www.youtube.com/watch?v=FL8CxUSfipM) for an in-depth explanation.

+***Is there a timeline or roadmap for adding car support?*** No, most car support comes from the community, with comma doing final safety and quality validation.
+The more complete the community car port is and the more popular the car is, the more likely we are to pick it up as the next one to validate.

 ### Terms

 * **port**: refers to the integration and support of a specific car